jhwaffles/basicNLP/README.md

 ### Principal Component Analysis

-One 'black box' approach to dimensionality reduction is to take the top 2 principal components of our feature matrix and use these components as our feature matrix.
+For a preview, we can visualize the top 2 principal components of our feature matrix to see how separable the data is.

-After performing PCA and extracting the top two components we can plot the positive, negative, and neutral reviews as 2-dimensional heatmaps.
+After performing PCA and extracting the top two components we can plot the positive, negative, and neutral reviews as 2-dimensional KDE (kernel density estimation) heatmaps.
 Examples are shown below for the document-term matrix:

 ![Positive PCA](positive.png)
 ![Negative PCA](negative.png)
 ![Neutral PCA](neutral.png)

 We see here there is _some_ degree of visual separation viewable in the 2 principal component space.
-Ultimately many classifiers will be evaluated to test for performance.

 ### Mutual Information

 By performing mutual information regression using the _sklearn_ Python library we are able to produce a mutual information 'score' for each of our features.
 That is to say we are able to identify words with the highest relevance to predicting a given score count.

 With a score assigned to each variable, we can choose a series of arbitrary thresholds that reduce the size of our feature matrix.
-The final matrix will still be sizable, perhaps in the hundreds rather than thousands of features, but should be easier for us to work with.

 # Classification